FAQ Huntington Beach Fourth of July Parade

 What other activities are going on before and after the Huntington Beach Parade?

 The Huntington Beach Pier Plaza Festival will be going on from 10 am to 9 pm.
-There will be live entertainment, a booth for K-Earth 101, and many other vendors and activities.
+There will be live entertainment, vendors, exhibits, food, and family activities.
 This will all take place around the Huntington Beach Pier.
-These activities will also be taking place the days of July 1, 2, and 3 from 10 am to 9 pm.
+These activities will also be taking place the days of July 5, 6, and 7.

-The Huntington Beach Surf City 5K Run and Fitness Expo will take place from 6 am to noon at Worthy Park located at Main Street and 17th Street.
+The Huntington Beach Surf City 5K Run and Fitness Expo will take place from 6 am to 10 am at Worthy Park located at Main Street and 17th Street.
 For more information on the Surf City 5K Run go to www.surfcityrun.com.

 To purchase VIP tickets for the Huntington Beach Fireworks Show contact the Huntington Beach Community Services Department by phone at 714-536-5486 or walk in at the Huntington Beach Civic Center, Community Services Department, 2000 Main Street (corner of Main Street and Yorktown Ave), Huntington Beach, CA 92648.